littlstar/s3-lambda/README.md

 # S3renity.js
 A powerful S3 toolbelt that gives you access to batch operations like forEach, map, reduce, filter, as well as a promise-based wrapper around the S3 api.

-## Use Cases
 - Quickly prototype MapReduce jobs
 - Clean or organize dirty log files
 - Perform sync or async functions over each file with forEach, map, reduce, and filter